-To achieve a more compact arrangement of blocks, a regularization term which known as ``mean field force''~\cite{weiss1907hypothese}, is incorporated into the objective function.
+To achieve a more compact arrangement of blocks, a regularization term known as ``mean-field force''~\cite{weiss1907hypothese} is incorporated into the objective function.
 This term is designed to reduce the distance between each block and the center of the placement region, thereby promoting tighter block placement.
 The regularization term is defined as:

-Here $\alpha$ is the force parameter. $\left( x_{mean},y_{mean} \right)$ represents the average position of all blocks.
+Here, $\alpha$ is the force parameter. $\left( x_{mean},y_{mean} \right)$ represents the average position of all blocks.
 By incorporating this regularization term into the optimization process, the arrangement of blocks becomes more balanced, thereby reducing the overall placement area and significantly decreasing the total wirelength.
 Moreover, the inclusion of this term accelerates convergence to a stable configuration and mitigates the risk of being trapped in local minima.